St Giles Cathedral blue and cream ceiling and stained glas window

 There are also activities for kids such as costumes to try on in the visitor centre, a children’s guide, as well as games and fun souvenirs in their shop.

-Private tours and talks can be arranged or alternatively you can visit the chapel on their open days where you are offered a free guided tour or an option to explore at your own leisure.
+Private tours and talks can be arranged with advanced notice or alternatively you can visit on their regular open days where you are offered a free guided tour or an option to explore at your own leisure.

 Explore more about the history and heritage of Scotland’s capital on a guided tour